Prevention Policy

 In the event of a workplace accident, the employer must:

-• Immediately provide necessary assistance to the employee(s) concerned.
+• Immediately provide the necessary assistance to the affected worker(s), ensuring their own safety as well.

 • Investigate and document the accident to determine the cause and prevent recurrence.